-The Jetboil Flash was the most fuel efficient stove in our test in windless conditions.
+The Jetboil Flash is the most fuel-efficient stove in our test in windless conditions.
 It barely squeaked ahead of the Windburner and Jetboil MiniMo.
 The Flash's pot is well insulated and we think this helps.
 The Flash's fuel efficiency goes out the window in windy conditions.
-In our 8 - 10 mph wind test, it used more than four times the amount of fuel.
-It simply blows out in 20 mph.
+In our 8 - 10 mph wind test it blew out and needed to be re-lit multiple times, never quite reaching boiling.
 If the Flash goes out and you are not paying attention, you will lose precious fuel while its valve remains open.
+It will boil at lower wind speeds.
 Be sure to put it somewhere sheltered if you will be using it out in the elements - or get yourself a hanging kit so you can cook inside your tent.

 The coolest feature on the Flash, the large flame logo, is also a water temperature indicator.
-It turns bright yellow as the water approaches a boil.
+It turns red as the water approaches a boil.
 This helps you save fuel, especially if you are heating water for tea or coffee and don't need water to reach a total boil.

-The Jetboil Flash has a trail weight of 13.1 oz, lighter than both the Windburner and the MSR Reactor and is about 1 oz heavier than the MiniMo.
+The Jetboil Flash has a trail weight of 12.3 oz, lighter than both the Windburner and the MSR Reactor.
 Bringing the plastic accessory cup along adds another 1.2 oz.
 We think this combination can add up to weight savings over other stove systems where you need to carry a heavy pot.

 Ease Of Use